Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

 </div>
 So what does the heatmap show us?
 If you are willing to take the risk, the vibrant districts Mission and Southern is home to [dense nightlife and vibrant bars](https://sanfranciscodrinksguide.com/en/blog/where-to-drink-93/bars-98/bar-hopping-in-the-mission-district-90.htm), however also home to consistently the highest counts of assaults, robberies and weapon law crimes throughout the years.
 Meanwhile, Richmond and Sunset districts sleep soundly under a blanket of low crime, their suburban calm rarely disturbed and known for a (family friendly environment)[https://sanfranciscodrinksguide.com/en/blog/where-to-drink-93/bars-98/bar-hopping-in-the-mission-district-90.htm]

+# Crime-clusion - The City’s Late-Night Crime Code:
+Our crime crawl through San Francisco reveals a city with a clockwork of criminal activity.
+Robbery, Assault, and Weapon Law violations aren’t just happening — they’re happening together, and they’re happening on a schedule.
+Late-night weekend hours, especially from Friday evening into early Sunday morning, emerge as a prime time for trouble, aligning with the city’s nightlife rhythm.
+The correlation between these crime types suggests they share more than just the streets — they share timing and perhaps even causes, making it reasonable to analyze them as a collective group.
+And when it comes to location, the Mission and Southern districts steal the spotlight, consistently showing higher arrest counts during these high-risk hours.
+So, if you're planning a late-night stroll through San Francisco, you might want to keep an eye on the clock — and maybe steer clear of certain neighborhoods once the weekend lights go down.